 Enrich (E): The purpose of enriching is to add additional data to a message.
 It simply adds more meaning to the destination user.

-Routing (R): You can call it as an endpoint or gatekeeper of the service which provides rout to the services to commute between the source and destination.
+Routing (R): You can call it an endpoint or gatekeeper of the service which provides a route to the services to commute between the source and destination.

 Operate (O): The word operates itself defines the functionality performed by the component.
 It either invokes required services or communicates with the targeted application for the service processing.

 As discussed earlier in the introduction Mule ESB is a lightweight Enterprise Service Bus that allows interaction between the application over a single platform.